This page shows COVID-19 guidelines for Tanzania, but please check local government advice before making any decisions.

 - Vaccinated people currently still need a PCR test on arrival.

 - PCR Testing is easily arranged in Arusha, Karatu (near Ngorongoro Crater), Dar Es Salaam, Zanzibar and Pemba Island.
 Results are usually returned within 48 hours.
 There may be options for this to be done at your accommodation for an added cost.
 Additionally testing has been set up at Seronera airport in the Serengeti where clients can have their test done and results delivered, avoiding extra nights in Arusha.
+You may also be able to do in camp testing at a higher cost.

 - There is no specific requirement for exit of Tanzania, however it is likely your home country or next travel country will require a test.
 In addition, many airlines also require testing and you should consult their websites for the requirements.